Volunteering in Zambia

 Agriculture Volunteer Work in Developing Countries: How Can You Do It?

 - Many of the large, and smaller, development organizations have agriculturally related projects.
 Check their websites.
-Try World Vision, CIDA (Canadian International Development Agency), USAID, and VSO (Volunteer Services Overseas).
+Try World Vision, CIDA (Canadian International Development Agency), and USAID.
 Often these agencies have links to a variety of other ones.

 - We went through our local church, affiliated with ACOP (Apostolic Church of Pentecost) of Canada.
 They were looking for farmers to help set up the banana plantation.